 As a further bonus, this card comes without any foreign transaction fee.

-Now here’s the interesting thing, you sign up and give a deposit of $49, $99 or $200.
-It won’t earn you any interest (like some secured card do) but for bad credit borrowers the low deposit amounts are a Godsend.If your creditworthiness is shot right now, you can put $200 up and get a $200 credit limit.
+Here’s the interesting thing, you sign up and give a deposit of $49, $99, or $200.If your creditworthiness is shot right now, you can put $200 up and get a $200 credit limit.

 Meanwhile, you could qualify for up to a $3,000 credit limit.
-This means if your credit is somewhat okay you could put up a small collateral to get a large limit.
+This means if your credit is somewhat okay, you could put up small collateral to get a large limit.
 As this is also a partially unsecured card at this point, the credit bureaus will weigh it more heavily than a traditional secured card.
 Therefore, the Capital One Secured MasterCard is best for anyone looking to build up their FICO score.

-This is a great cashback credit card, the only problem is that it’s a secured card.
+This is a great cashback credit card.
+The only problem is that it’s a secured card.
 So you will need to put up some collateral funds to get started.
-By doing so you are guaranteed to get approved and the card can be used to build up your creditworthiness.
+By doing so, you are guaranteed to get approved, and the card can be used to build up your creditworthiness.

 In the meanwhile, you’ll also get to enjoy excellent cashback rewards.
-They pay out a flat 1% back on ALL purchases and you can also score 2% back on gas and eating out!
+They pay out a flat 1% back on ALL purchases, and you can also score 2% back on gas and eating out!

 They also match your cashback earnings for your whole FIRST YEAR!

 The best thing of all is that the card comes with no annual fee.
 And, the 23.24% variable APR rate isn’t all that bad.

 Further, you’ll enjoy free FICO score access for as long as you’re a Discover cardholder.

 So should you sign up for Discover secured card?